-Arabel Rosillo de Blas is a visual artist whose sculpture and site-specific interventions function as social commentary.
+Arabel Lebrusan, also known as Rosillo de Blas, is a visual artist whose sculpture, jewellery and site-specific interventions function as social commentary.
 Focusing her lens on material culture and the ‘feminine’ tactile environment, she investigates wider issues of power relationships, exploitation and inequality.
-Through small objects as well as large-scale installations, she explores phenomenological encounters with objects and spaces.

-Most of her site-specific large scale installations are made through a collaborative process, rooted in a socially-engaged practice.
-The place and the people involved in each project become the context, and the exchange of skills and knowledge intrinsic to the work.
+Some of her site-specific, large-scale installations are created via collaborative process, rooted in socially-engaged practice.
+The places and people involved in each project become the very context; the exchange of knowledge and skills intrinsic to the work.

 Her extensive background in jewellery design, sustainable manufacturing and craftsmanship sets her in strong stead to explore associations between extraction of natural resources (like diamond- and gold-mining) and broader, related issues of power, colonialism and ecological grief.
 She has campaigned extensively to make the jewellery world one that is more sustainable, and has been awarded numerous accolades for her pioneering work in this field.
 Her TEDx talk on ethical jewellery was a significant milestone in her campaigning career; an opportunity to project her voice far and wide.

 “El Rosario de la Abuela”.
 Performance/Exhibition.
 Collaboration with Olga Parra Benavides.
 2004.
 Lunâ Art Collective Gallery.